StupidRepo/revite-pluginreloader/README.md

 > You could also use a `.ts` file, providing you also set up a way to compile it to a `main.js` file via use of `tsc` or something else!

 ## Building
-Clone the repo, and then run `yarn install` and `yarn build` to build the plugin.
+Clone the repo, and then run `yarn build` to build the plugin.
 Then, copy the contents of `target/plugin.json` and run the following in the console of Revite:
 ```js
 state.plugins.add(/* Paste the contents of plugin.json here */);
 ```